hmhoa/cv-fundamentals/README.md

 This directory contains examples and demos from https://github.com/ajdillhoff that may be referenced throughout each project.

 ## Image Classification
-Image classification on the Food101 dataset with deep learning.
+Image classification on the [Food101 data set](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/) with deep learning.
 The code utilizes PyTorch Lightning to create 3 different categories of networks:
 - Convoutional neural network
 - All convolutional neural network
 - Transfer learning